ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/AWS/Scenario_Based/Q set.md

 ## Q. Your web application is critacal and must have rebust DR plan with minimal downtime.How would you design a DR strategy in AWS? what serices and approchesh would you use to ensure high availability?

+## Q. You are responsible for ensuring that your AWS infra complies with industry security standards.
+What measure would you take to secure aws enviroment and maintain compliance?

-# Q3.
+## Q3.
 Outline the steps to implement a disaster recovery plan for critical applications using AWS services.

 ## Q4.
 Which AWS services would you use to ensure low-latency communication and high availability for a real-time chat application?